Skip to main content

 By clicking a retailer link you consent to third-party cookies that track your onward journey.
 This enables W? to receive an affiliate commission if you make a purchase, which supports our mission to be the UK's consumer champion.

-For the typical borrower the bank was £149 a year cheaper than the next best lender
+For the typical borrower, these lenders were £150 a year cheaper than the next best provider

 Sam covers personal finance topics, from the best savings rates to the reasons mortgage lenders say no. He enjoys crunching the numbers to help consumers get ahead.